arashnm80/arashnm80.github.io/handbook/good-enough.md

 ![hexagon](https://github.com/arashnm80/arashnm80.github.io/assets/20334281/8b72dc20-e306-45b3-bffa-f879c5102ab2)

-> I have a limited rope, the challenge is to maximize the area.
+> No matter how much I can stretch, in the end I have a limited rope.
+The challenge is to maximize the area.